bxdoan/bxdoan/README.md

 <div align="center">

-> Those who stand at the top determine what’s wrong and what’s right!
-This very place is neutral ground!
-Justice will prevail, you say?
-But of course it will!
-Whoever wins this war becomes justice!
+> Fear is not evil.
+It tells you what your weakness is.
+And once you know your weakness, you can become stronger as well as kinder.

-> — Don Quixote Doflamingo —
+> — Gildarts Clive —

 </div>